 Some strings have a brighter, twangier sound.
 Others are more robust and last longer.
 Still others are coated with additional materials for longer life.

 Talk to any jazz player, and they will likely tell you that they carefully select a specific brand and gauge of strings whenever they go to replace their current ones.
 Do you still think it doesn’t make a difference?

-Here are seven of the best electric guitar strings you can buy.
+Here are some of the best electric guitar strings you can buy.
 If you're ever interested, we also list the top acoustic guitar strings here.

 Best Electric Guitar Strings: Fender Original Bullets